iPhone Text Effects: Tips and Tricks

-Verizon’s 4G network covers an impressive 80% of Texas, falling just 2 percentage points behind leader AT&T. That means you’re likely to get some sort of cell signal from Verizon almost wherever you go in the state.
+Verizon’s 4G network covers an impressive 82% of Texas.
+That means you’re likely to get some sort of cell signal from Verizon almost wherever you go in the state.

 By zooming in on the map below, you can see just how formidable Verizon’s 4G coverage is throughout Texas.
 Other than some isolated dead zones to the west of San Antonio, Verizon’s 4G network is present just about everywhere.